ooples/pine_script_docs/source/concepts/Repainting.rst

 Repainting
 ==========

+We define repainting as: **script behavior causing historical and realtime bars calculations or plots to behave differently**.

-Realtime vs historical calculations
+Historical vs realtime calculations
 -----------------------------------

-We define repainting as: **script behavior where it will not calculate or plot the same way on historical bars and in realtime**.

 Historical data does not include records of intra-bar movements of price; only `open <https://www.tradingview.com/pine-script-reference/v5/#var_open>`__,